w3c/wai-bcase/index.md

 The case was heard in the U. S. District Court of the Southern District of Florida, Case No. 16-23020.
 Winn-Dixie is a regional chain of grocery stores, some of which maintain pharmacies.
-The blind plaintiff shopped at the store in person but was unable to access the website for such information as the store locator, coupons, store events and specials.
+The blind plaintiff was Juan Carlos Gil who shopped at the store in person but was unable to access the website for such information as the store locator, coupons, store events, and specials.
 The historic suit was the first trial in the history of the ADA about the accessibility of a public accommodation’s website.
-The court allowed the plaintiff to recover attorney fees and:
+Winn-Dixie asked the court to dismiss the suit based on their contention that a website is not a public accommodation covered by Title III of the ADA.
+The court deemed otherwise, allowed the plaintiff to recover attorney fee and issued the following:

--   Concluded that due to the link between the website and Winn-Dixie Stores, Title III of the ADA, applicable to “Public Accommodations,” did in fact apply in this situation.
+-   The court concluded that due to the link between the website and Winn-Dixie Stores, Title III of the ADA, applicable to “Public Accommodations,” did, in fact, apply in this situation.
--   Required that the website be made accessible to “*individuals with disabilities who use computers, laptops, tablets, and smart phones.”*
+-   Required that the website be made accessible to *“individuals with disabilities who use computers, laptops, tablets, and smartphones.”*
 -   Required the store to adopt and post an explicit Accessibility Policy *“to ensure the persons with disabilities have full and equal enjoyment of its website and shall accompany the public policy statement with an accessible means of submitting accessibility questions and problems.”*
--   Required annual accessibility training for IT and web staff so they learn to create and maintain content that meets WCAG criteria.
+-   Required annual accessibility training for IT and web staff, so they learn to create and maintain content that meets WCAG criteria.
--   Required third party applications or content posted to the Winn-Dixie site must also meet WCAG requirements.
+-   Required third-party applications or content posted to the Winn-Dixie site must also meet WCAG requirements.

 {::nomarkdown}
 {% include box.html type="end" %}